Story

 Rick Lambe

-Director Sales/Marketing – COO
+Director Sales/Marketing – CEO Baffin Seafood

 Jason Dunphy